 There are old fables of exhausted men climbing tall mountains to find a wise Buddhist monk meditating on the very top.
 The monk then, in very few words, discloses to the weary traveler the secret to success, love, life, or whatever grand question is presented.
-In these fables the monks are men of endless wisdom, gained through lifetime of inner-peace and solitude, while the pilgrims are tortured souls, worn out from years of toiling away in office cubicles with minimal PTO.
+In these fables, the monks are men of endless wisdom, gained through a lifetime of inner peace and solitude, while the pilgrims are tortured souls, worn out from years of toiling away in office cubicles with minimal PTO.

 “I don’t know if I have the PTO…” I grumbled.

 And after all, what questions did I have to beg from the monks?
 And what answers would I get?